zenrocklabs/zenrock-validators/README.md

 This guide explains how to set up a validator node on the Zenrock Gardia blockchain using Kubernetes and Helm.

+Note: Funds for the validators would have to be requested from the Zenrock team.
+Do not use the faucet for it!

 ## Prerequisites

 ### Kubernetes Cluster